NicoCaAnd/test_osquery/README.md

 # Contents of this repository

-In this repository, you will find the *.cpp* and *.table* files that represent Osquery tables for Android.
+In this repository, you will find some *.cpp* and *.table* files that represent Osquery tables for Android.
 The *.cpp* files describe the way the collect of data is done, et and *.table* files provide the specifications for each *.cpp* file.

 # List of tables